-If the Original Form of Contract is not returned to the Contract Officer (as identified in Section 4) duly completed (including the applicable Purchase Order Number at the top of Section 1), and signed and dated on behalf of the Supplier within 15 working days of the date of signature on behalf of DFID, DFID will be entitled, at its sole discretion, to declare this Contract void.
+If this Form of Contract is not e-signed and dated on behalf of the Supplier, DFID will be entitled, at its sole discretion, to declare this Contract void.

-No payment will be made to the Supplier under this Contract until a copy of the Form of Contract, signed on behalf of the Supplier, is returned to the Contract Officer.
+No payment will be made to the Supplier until this Contract is e-signed by "the Parties" concerned to this Contract.